Codecademy/docs/content/java/concepts/strings/terms/matches/matches.md

 The `.matches()` method returns:
   - True if `regex` matches the string.
-  - False if the regex doesn't match the string.
+  - False if `regex` doesn't match the string.

 ## Example